stephangriesel/telerik-blogs/how-to-select-a-react-datePicker.md

 tags: React, JavaScript, Grid, Components
 ---

 Finding a good date picker for your application should be easy, but there are so many options out there and many things to take into consideration.
-There are free date pickers from open source libraries and paid date pickers that come with a license and support.
-Understanding what to look for and what features you can envision needing for your project will be very helpfulk and a good thing to think about up front when choosing your date picker.
+Understanding what to look for and what features you can envision needing for your project will be very helpful when choosing your date picker.

 ## Performance
 Before making a final decisions on a particular date picker component (or library), you should use the React Performance Tools to analyze the performance and try to replicate a real use case or scenario similar to how you will use it in production.